vishal-purushotham/CodeObfuscator/README.md

 ## Interactive Web Features 🌟

 - **Sleek & Fun UI**:
-  - Buttons with animations 🔹
+  - Buttons with animations
-  - Real-time progress updates 🕐
+  - Real-time progress updates
 - **Friendly Notifications**:
   - Success ✅ and error ❌ alerts.
 - **Download Links**: Easily download your zipped files with a single click.

 ---

-## Example Workflow 🎩
+## Example Workflow

 1. Prepare Your C Source File (e.g., `sample_code.c`).
 2. Run the app and upload your file.
 3. Download the **zipped results**.
 4. Use the `mapper.json` file to deobfuscate, if needed.

----

-**Happy Coding! 🌟**